PREHISTORY AND HISTORICAL ARCHEOLOGY

 A-2151 Asparn/Zaya, Schlossgasse 1

-A comprehensive specialty library at MAMUZ Schloss Asparn/Zaya features special literature customized to the collection holdings.
+An extensive library of specialised literature at MAMUZ Schloss Asparn/Zaya castle has been tailored to the collection holdings.

-The curatorial department “Prehistory, Protohistory, and Medieval Archeology” regularly publishes on its collection holdings as well as on current research and exhibition projects.
+The Prehistory and Historical Archeology department regularly publishes information about its collections and on current research and exhibition projects.

-- “Archäologische Forschungen in Niederösterreich” series (Archeological Studies in Lower Austria)
+- The “Archäologische Forschungen in Niederösterreich” [Archeological research in Lower Austria] series

 CAUTION!
 CONSTRUCTION SITE.
 CONSTRUCTION AND LIVING IN THE MIDDLE AGES